As we fulfill our vision, we are guided by these values from the Bible:

 There is one God, who is infinitely perfect, existing eternally in three persons: Father, Son, and Holy Spirit.

 Philippians 2:6-11 | Luke 1:36-38 | I Peter 3:18 | Hebrews 2:9 | Romans 5:9 | Acts 2:23-24 | Hebrews 8:1 | Matthew 26:64

 Jesus Christ is true God and true man.
 He was conceived by the Holy Spirit and born of the Virgin Mary.
 He died upon the cross, the Just for the unjust, as a substitutionary sacrifice, and all who believe in Him are justified on the ground of His shed blood.
 He arose from the dead according to the Scriptures.
 He is now at the right hand of the Majesty on high as our great High Priest.
 He will come again to establish His Kingdom of righteousness and peace.

-The Holy Spirit is a divine person, sent to indwell, guide, teach, empower the believer, and convince the world of sin, of righteousness, and
+The Holy Spirit is a divine person, sent to indwell, guide, teach, empower the believer, and convince the world of sin, of righteousness, and of judgment

 THE OLD AND NEW TESTAMENTS

 The Old and New Testaments, inerrant as originally given, were verbally inspired by God and are a complete revelation of His will for the salvation of men.
 They constitute the divine and only rule of Christian faith and practice.